swaros/contxt/docs/documentation/tasks.md

 > see variables documentation *config -> variables*. there are more details about how to use variables.

 #### Requires
-requires checks different cases. if one of these requirements are not matching, then this task section is ignored. **this is not meaning the whole task is ignored**
+Require checks different cases. if one of these requirements are not matching, then this task section is ignored. **this is not meaning the whole task is ignored**

-for example depending on the system that is used, only one of these section from **task** will be exected.
+for example depending on the system that is used, only one of these section from **task** will be executed.

 ````yaml
 task: